K4G3S3C/Nite_CTF_WriteUps/crypto/Hash_Vegas/README.md

 ---

 ## Challenge
-> “I think the casino is broken.
-I bought a ticket, the system said I won, and then my bank account instantly hit zero.”
+> "I think the casino is broken.
+I bought a ticket, the system said I won, and then my bank account instantly hit zero."

 The service exposes a casino over TLS with multiple games; the exploit targets the Lottery voucher system.